 What tools are available to help me lower my energy usage?

-Our free energy usage tools make it easy to learn how you use energy so you can make the right decisions for your household’s budget this winter.
+Our free Bill Analyzer Tool make it easy to learn how you use energy so you can make the right decisions for your household’s budget this winter.
 Sign into or create your DTE online account and use the Bill Analyzer Tool at the “Analyze my Bill” button to help you:

-Learn more ways to stay cool and lower your energy bill at dteenergy.com/staywarm.
+Learn more ways to stay warm and lower your energy bill at dteenergy.com/staywarm.
 Additionally, if you or anyone you know needs assistance paying their bill, find support and programs at dteenergy.com/help.